Coastside Psych

 a willingness to accept whatever is found.
 Learning what one's

-needs met, and making intentional choices, is a big piece of the
+met, and making intentional choices, is a big piece of the

 healing process.